Paula Fredriksen: Jesus

-In From Jesus to Christ, Fredriksen explored the images of Jesus presented in Paul's letters and in the four gospels as these altered and adjusted once the movement spread abroad in the Diaspora and outgrew its own foundational prophecy: “The Kingdom of God is at hand!”
-(Mark 1.15).
+In From Jesus to Christ, Fredriksen examined the images of Jesus presented in the Pauline epistles and the four gospels as they were modified and adapted once the movement started spreading abroad in the diaspora and outgrew its original prophecy: proclaimed by the author of the gospel of Mark as "the Kingdom of God is at hand!"
 In Jesus of Nazareth, King of the Jews, she concentrated instead on reconstructing the historical figure himself.
-Turning to the chronology of John's gospel (wherein Jesus has a three-year mission, centered in Jerusalem) rather than that of Mark, Matthew and Luke (which locate Jesus primarily in Galilee, with a single, and fatal, trip to Jerusalem), Fredriksen answered the question why Jesus was crucified but his followers were not.
-Pilate and the chief priests were familiar with Jesus' apocalyptic message—God, not human armies, would establish his Kingdom—and so knew that Jesus was, in every practical way, politically and militarily harmless.
+Turning to the chronology of John's gospel (wherein Jesus has a three-year mission, centered in Jerusalem), rather than that of Mark, Matthew and Luke (which locate Jesus primarily in Galilee, with a single, and fatal, trip to Jerusalem), Fredriksen answered the question why Jesus was crucified but his followers were not.
+Pontius Pilate and the priests (כֹּהֲנִים; כֹּהֵן) at the time were familiar with Jesus's apocalyptic message—God, not human armies, would establish his Kingdom—and so knew that Jesus was, in every practical way, politically and militarily harmless.

 But on what proved to be his final trip to the city for Passover, crowds of the pilgrim-swollen town began proclaiming Jesus as messiah.
 This was cause for alarm, for, as Josephus wrote, it was "on these festive occasions that sedition is most apt to break out."
-Working in concert with the temple police (John 18.3), Pilate arrested Jesus and crucified him as "King of the Jews," disabusing the crowds of their enthusiasm.
+Working in concert with the temple police (John 18:3), Pilate arrested Jesus and crucified him as "King of the Jews", disabusing the crowds of their enthusiasm.
 It was the crowds, not Jesus himself, Fredriksen concludes, who threatened the city's stability.
 This theory explains as well why the original community could resettle permanently in Jerusalem, largely without incident, for the remaining four decades of the city's lifetime.